mharen/mharen.github.io/blog/2012/2012-12-sap-connector-error-service-unknown.md

 <h3>Other Things To Try</h3>

-If that doesn’t fix it, you might also make sure you’re <a href="http://scn.sap.com/message/7362628">using a hostname</a> (not an IP address) and that you are using the <a href="http://scn.sap.com/message/10615183#10615183">right connection</a> for your situation (ashost/application server host vs. message server host else there is).
+If that doesn’t fix it, you might also make sure you’re [using a hostname](http://scn.sap.com/message/7362628) (not an IP address) and that you are using the [right connection](http://scn.sap.com/message/10615183#10615183) for your situation (ashost/application server host vs. message server host else there is).

-I also stumbled across a user <a href="http://social.technet.microsoft.com/Forums/en-US/identitylifecyclemanager/thread/6b0c21e2-3f10-47df-be92-f9b682805dd9/">reporting an issue with tabs vs. spaces</a>.
+I also stumbled across a user [reporting an issue with tabs vs. spaces](http://social.technet.microsoft.com/Forums/en-US/identitylifecyclemanager/thread/6b0c21e2-3f10-47df-be92-f9b682805dd9/).
 I’ve not had any trouble with spaces but your mileage may vary.